 So, basically, needs are something you eagerly want, and you can barely survive without them.
 These need help in making your life work properly.
 You can again look at examples like food, shelter, and clothing.

 To learn about the type of needs assessment, we need to revise a small and basic concept: Maslow’s Theory.
-We are sure you must have studied this theory in your high school.
+I am sure you must have studied this theory in your high school.

 According to Maslow, there are five types or levels of needs:

-- Physiological Needs: It refers to the most basic and essential things human beings require to survive, such as food, shelter, clothing, water, air, sleep, etc. It represents the lowest level of Maslow’s Hierarchy of Needs.
+- Physiological Needs: These refer to the most basic and essential things human beings require to survive, such as food, shelter, clothing, water, air, sleep, etc. It represents the lowest level of Maslow’s Hierarchy of Needs.

 - Safety Needs: The next level of Maslow’s Hierarchy of Needs represents: Safety Needs.
 In terms of safety needs, human beings demand a few things to keep their life safe and balanced, such as job security, old-age pension, insurance plan, etc.

 - Social Needs: Human beings are known as social animals.
 We can’t live without interacting with other people.
-That’s what social needs talk about and include.
+That’s what society needs to talk about and include.
 Social needs refer to having people in their surroundings to speak to and build relationships with them.

 - Esteem Needs: Esteem needs are called ego-driven needs.
-These needs aren’t important to live life or perform basic tasks.
-But, these are necessary to create a good recognition in the society.
+These needs aren’t important to live life or performing basic tasks.
+But, these are necessary to create good recognition in society.